mariadancianu/mariadancianu/README.md

 </div>

 ### :bulb: What I'm up to
-I'm currently working full time as a Data Scientist at [Voltaware](https://voltaware.com/).
+I'm currently working full time as a Data Scientist.

 On the side I'm also:
 - Learning Web Scraping with Python.